 - The site - medial, lateral, anterior, posterior or a combination.

 This depends upon the cause but good nutrition, attention to hygiene and cessation of smoking are beneficial.
+UrgoStart is a range of dressings which can improve wound healing for diabetic foot ulcers and improve the rate of wound healing for venous leg ulcers.

 Ulcers may occur due to abnormalities of the nerve supply to the area.
 The term 'neurotrophic ulcer' is occasionally seen in the literature, indicating that there is sometimes a vascular component as well.